laddertosky/fdbplayground/report/single_vs_multi_get_range.md

 | FDB_STREAMING_MODE_SERIAL   |   20.133057 ms  |     20.599854 ms  |      15.108887 ms  |

-Most of the case, asynchoronus calls for multiple transactions does not provide better performance
+Most of the case, asynchoronus calls for multiple transactions does not provide better performance.

 ## Execution Log
 ```